Supply Chain Manager Salary: Your 2024 Guide

 [Featured Image]: Supply chain manager discussing strategies with a team member.

-More than ever, there’s a need for supply chain managers to come up with the right strategies, and to use the latest technology to make those processes and systems more lean and efficient.
+Supply chains are the complex logistics systems that enable the manufacturing and distribution of finished products, and can be easily disrupted by pandemics, natural disasters, and other global crises.
+Supply chain managers to come up with the right strategies, and use the latest technology to make those processes and systems more lean and efficient.
 A career in supply chain management can be well-paid and fulfilling.

 How much do supply chain managers make?

-The job growth rate for logisticians is high, at 28 percent between 2021 and 2031 [1].
-Compared to the job outlook for all occupations which is at 5.3 percent, that is a promising figure for aspiring supply chain managers [4].
+The job growth rate for logisticians is high, at 19 percent, between 2023 and 2033 [1].
+Compared to the job outlook for all occupations, which is at 4.0 percent, that is a promising figure for aspiring supply chain managers [5].

 Read more: How to Negotiate Your Salary: 10 Tips to Earn More